Diversity

 Pie chart showing the percentage of A level learners with learning difficulties or disabilities

-Dudley Sixth supports a number of students with learning difficulties or disabilities through a wide range of support mechanisms, although the proportion of learners declaring a disability/learning difficulty has fallen significantly in 2021/22 – down to 51 compared to 94 in 2020/21.
-Achievement rates of this group is slightly higher than their peers which may be as a result of the heightened focus applied to reducing the lower achievement rate of the previous year.
+Dudley Sixth supports a number of students with learning difficulties or disabilities through a wide range of support mechanisms, with the number of learners declaring a disability/learning difficulty increasing in 2023/24 to 80 learners – 12.8%, compared to 58 – 9.4% in 2021/22.
+Achievement rates of this group has improved over the last year and is now comparable to their peers.

 Course Search: